David-Akintan/David-Akintan/README.md

 - 👋 Hi, I’m @David-Akintan
-- 👀 I’m interested in Machine Learning and Artificial intelligence
+- 👀 I’m deeply interested in Blockchain Development
-- 🌱 I’m currently learning the use of neural networks with python
+- 🌱 I turn ideas into code
 - 📫 How to reach me => mail me at akintandavid96@gmail.com

 <!---